What does ventricular unloading mean?

 Myocardial oxygen consumption can be reduced by decreasing heart rate, contractility, and/or total mechanical work.1 Total mechanical work of the heart per beat is referred to as the pressure-volume area (PVA).
 Minimization of PVA can be achieved through lowering of ventricular systolic and diastolic volumes and pressures.1

-Left ventricular support devices (Impella 2.5®, Impella CP®, and Impella 5.0®) function by aspirating blood directly from the left ventricle (LV) into the aorta, resulting in reduction of LV pressure/volume and myocardial oxygen demand, thereby providing effective ventricular unloading.2,3
+Left ventricular support devices (Impella 2.5®, Impella CP®, Impella 5.0®, and Impella LD®) function by aspirating blood directly from the left ventricle (LV) into the aorta, resulting in reduction of LV pressure/volume and myocardial oxygen demand, thereby providing effective ventricular unloading.2,3

 - Uriel N, Sayer G, Annamalai S, et al. Mechanical Unloading in Heart Failure.
 J Am Coll Cardiol.
 2018;72(5):569-580.